RP2/resume-gen-web/CONTRIBUTING.md

-# Contributing to Resume Generator Web
+# Contributing to the Resume Builder Web App

-Thank you for considering contributing to the Resume Generator Web project!
+Thank you for considering contributing to the AI Resume Builder Web project!
 We welcome contributions of all kinds, including bug fixes, feature enhancements, documentation improvements, and more.

 ## Getting Started